The Garden of Sinners: Paradox Spiral: Final arc

 Tōko arrives before Mikiya and Tomoe, but is killed in battle.
 Her head is kept alive in a jar temporarily, but Cornelius insists on killing her himself.
 Cornelius leaves the basement with Tōko's head in tow.
 He meets Mikiya, who is heading in the front entrance as a distraction for Tomoe.
-Meanwhile, Tomoe has snuck into the underground lab, where he finds his brain in a jar and confronts Sōren, whose organs are hardwired into the building—his "body" is a puppet.
+Meanwhile, Tomoe has snuck into the underground lab, where he finds his brain in a jar and confronts Sōren, whose organs are hardwired into the building—Tomoe's "body" is a puppet.
 Tomoe heads to the tenth floor, where Shiki is, bringing the katana from earlier.
 Tomoe stabs Sōren in the heart but Sōren kills him, but he sees a blurry figure that looks like Shiki in front of Soren just before he dies.

 Tōko arrives again, explaining to Cornelius that she had made a puppet that was an exact copy of herself.
 Cornelius realizes that killing her old body was the trigger that awakened the new one.
 Tōko kills Cornelius, and is confronted by Sōren as she is tending to Mikiya's head injury.
 Sōren asks whether Tōko intends to oppose him; she replies that she had already lost, when she died.
 She says that the one who would stop him would be Shiki.
 Then she guesses Sōren's real purpose regarding the apartment complex by representing the Taiji in order to take in the Taiji (using Shiki (yin) to get into the Spiral of Origin and end the world).
-Sōren replied yes and says he has sealed her outside of space, which incites Tōko to laugh derisively.
+Sōren affirms this and says he has sealed her outside of space, which incites Tōko to laugh derisively.
 She explains that he would have been better off sealing her in concrete, as no such barrier would hold Shiki for long.
 As if on cue, Shiki arrives with the katana to duel with Sōren and Shiki finally kills him.
 As Sōren dissolves slowly, he discusses with Tōko his reason for ending the world is that he wanted the records of the deaths of all humans and a conclusion to his deed.
 With that he achieves happiness for giving meaning to meaningless deaths of the human race.

-We see a sequence with Shiki and Tomoe as each other's mirror images as these represent two sides of the Taiji; it is not clear whether this is real or imagined.
-The credits roll.
+A sequence with Shiki and Tomoe shows both images of each other as these represent two sides of the Taiji.
+It is not clear whether this is real or imagined.

-After the credits, Mikiya arrives at Shiki's apartment, and uses the key Tomoe had given him to get inside.
-Shiki remarks that it is unfair that she doesn't have a key to his apartment.
+Mikiya arrives at Shiki's apartment, and uses the key Tomoe had given him to get inside.
+Shiki remarks that it is unfair that she does not have a key to his apartment.